 What are Quakers doing?

-Quakers in Scotland decided that we would focus on three areas where we felt we could make a unique contribution.
+Quakers in Scotland decided that we would focus on four areas where we felt we could make a unique contribution.